joelpurra/loopia-api-dyndns/README.md

   - Supports both IPv4 ([A](https://en.wikipedia.org/wiki/List_of_DNS_record_types#A)) and IPv6 ([AAAA](https://en.wikipedia.org/wiki/List_of_DNS_record_types#AAAA)) DNS records.
   - Simplified to only update existing records, not create nor delete records.
   - Does not update records if the IP address has not changed.
-- Uses the [IP.sb API](https://ip.sb/api/) to automatically look up the public IP addresses from computer using the script.
+- Uses the [ipify API](https://ipify.org/) to automatically look up the public IP addresses from computer using the script.

 </details>